 - 1. Open the application script in which you want to specify connection parameters.
-For instructions, see the Users Guide. - 2.
+For instructions, see Section 6.2, "Opening Script views" in Users Guide. - 2.
 Use the following PowerScript syntax to specify the ProfileString function with the SQLCA.DBParm property:

 '''

-SQLCA.dbParm = ProfileString ( file, section, key, default )
+SQLCA.dbParm = ProfileString (file, section, key, default)

 '''